slamander/website/content/team/phd-student/index.md

   - Graduate Students
 ---

 THe Quest Lab is actively recruiting a PhD student with a Graduate Assistantship for 5 years at Emory Dept. Environmental Science.
-This position would begin in the Fall of 2026.
+This position could begin as early as the Spring of 2027.